Aliases for HLA-DQA1 Gene

 GeneCards Summary for HLA-DQA1 Gene

 HLA-DQA1 (Major Histocompatibility Complex, Class II, DQ Alpha 1) is a Protein Coding gene.
-Diseases associated with HLA-DQA1 include Celiac Disease and Adult-Onset Myasthenia Gravis.
-Among its related pathways are Interferon gamma signaling and HTLV-I infection.
-GO annotations related to this gene include peptide antigen binding and MHC class II receptor activity.
+Diseases associated with HLA-DQA1 include Celiac Disease 1 and Adult-Onset Myasthenia Gravis.
+Among its related pathways are Rheumatoid arthritis and GPCR Pathway.
+Gene Ontology (GO) annotations related to this gene include peptide antigen binding and MHC class II receptor activity.
 An important paralog of this gene is HLA-DQA2.

 UniProtKB/Swiss-Prot for HLA-DQA1 Gene